What inspires you?

 I think that the world is heading in the right direction, in my naive little pink bubble, and then we hear news reports where it’s not.
-Did I dream it or have I heard certain countries and states have now reverted allowing abortion?
+Did I dream it or have I heard that certain countries and states have now reverted abortion laws?
 What happens if a woman is assaulted?
 How is it right that society makes the decisions for that female and the females rights are taken away?
 In lots of ways we’re taking giant steps forwards, every now and then we get slapped in the face and they’re not as giant as we hoped.
 We’ve still got a long way to go.

 What can we do to play our part in breaking the bias?

 I think that part of the problem of the bias is that a lot of the time women don’t have the confidence to display their capabilities because we often feel intimidated by the people around us.
 We often create the sort of ditsy female image that men respond to with “uh, told you so.”
 If we had the confidence to say “you know what?
 I can do this,’ because we know we are just as capable as men, we can break that intimidation and perhaps we’ll create more equality naturally.